rajayadavikrahi/portfolio/README.md

-# Raja Yadav — Portfolio
+# Raja Yadav Portfolio

-A personal website built by ** me raja yadav** to showcase my projects,skills,journey,and work as a young developer.
+it is my personal website built to showcase my projects,skills,journey,and work as a young developer.

 ## Description

-This is my personal portfolio website , designed and handcoded by me from scratch, It is a place where I can showcase who I am, what i have build, and what I am currently learning as a new bie.
+This is my personal portfolio website , designed and handcoded by me from scratch, it is a place where I can showcase who i am, what i have build, and what I am currently learning as a new bie.

-The portfolio is built using React.js, bun.js, and CSS I chose bun after researching javascript runtimes and being interested in its speed and easiness
+The portfolio is built using Html, and CSS and little javascript I chose html after researching and i already know and it's easy

-There is currently no backend, because  im focusing on learning react.js and improving my frontend development skills.
+There is currently no backend, because  im focusing on learning HTML and improving my frontend development skills.

 The project is still work in progress, and I plan to continue this , expanding it with m ore projects, features, animations, and improvements as I learn.

-> Built with curiosity, and a lot of ❤️ by raja yadav**.

 ## Screenshots